 Usually, the main culprit is the hormone relaxin.
 Relaxin is a polypeptide that causes pelvic ligaments and the cervix to relax.
 It makes things it a bit easier for women during delivery.

-Unfortunately, too much of this hormone can make women feel pain in their ribs and can cause torn ligaments.
-Even if the problematic rib is corrected, it might pop out again.
+Unfortunately, too much of this hormone can make women feel pain in their ribs and can cause sprained ligaments.
+Even if the problematic rib is corrected, it might be re-injured.

 The best way to help women with dislocated ribs is to let them wear an orthopedic rib brace every day.
 The brace can lessen the pain that the rib is causing.
-Sadly, as weeks go by, other ribs might become dislocated, too, which might make it necessary for pregnant women to visit therapists to adjust their ribs frequently.
+It might be necessary to consult a physical therapist or osteopath regarding the best course of action.

-Thankfully, the dislocation of the ribs will disappear once the pregnancy is over.
-This is because the body will stop producing relaxin.
+Thankfully, this problem will disappear once the pregnancy is over because the body will stop producing relaxin.

 - Jam, Bahram.
 "Ribs don’t Sublux, Ribs don’t “go out”…so what’s going on?"
 November 1, 2015.
 Advanced Physical Therapy Education Institute.
 Retrieved December 30, 2016.